barsdeveloper/tank/docs/8-raw-sql.md

 # Raw SQL
 ###### *Field Manual Section 8* - Precision Fire

 Sometimes you need to drop the abstractions and put steel directly on target.
-Tank lets you fire raw SQL or multi‑statement batches while still decoding rows into typed entities.
+Tank lets you fire raw SQL or multi‑statement (if supported) batches while still decoding rows into typed entities.
 This section covers: building raw statements, executing mixed result streams, and converting rows back into your structs.

 ## Entry Points
 Three firing modes:
-- `executor.run(sql.into())`: Streams a mix of `QueryResult::{Row, Affected}` for all statements contained in SQL
+- `executor.run(sql)`: Streams a mix of `QueryResult::{Row, Affected}` for all statements contained in SQL
-- `executor.fetch(sql.into())`: Convenience method to extract only rows (skips inspecting affected counts)
+- `executor.fetch(sql)`: Convenience method to extract only rows (skips inspecting affected counts)
-- `executor.execute(sql.into())`: Damage report only.
+- `executor.execute(sql)`: Damage report only.
 Aggregates all `RowsAffected` counts across the batch and returns a single total.
 Rows (if any) are discarded.

 ## Composing SQL With `SqlWriter`
 Every driver exposes a `SqlWriter` that produces dialect-correct fragments.
 You can concatenate multiple statements into one `String` and then fire them in one go.
 Writers normalize spacing and append necessary separators (`;`) so you can be liberal with whitespace.